unclecode/crawl4ai/README.md

 By default, this will install the asynchronous version of Crawl4AI, using Playwright for web crawling.

-👉 Note: When you install Crawl4AI, the setup script should automatically install and set up Playwright.
+👉 **Note**: When you install Crawl4AI, the setup script should automatically install and set up Playwright.
 However, if you encounter any Playwright-related errors, you can manually install it using one of these methods:

 1. Through the command line: